slarse/slarse.github.io/content/blog/Programming/png_image_format/set_png_dpi.md

 </div>
 <br/>

 Actually, the above captions aren't entirely truthful.
-That's the same image just scaled with CSS.
+The images are one and the same, just scaled with CSS.
 In general, DPI does not affect how the image is represented on a monitor, we have other scaling tools in the digital world (such as CSS).
 That is not to say that there are _no_ image viewers that care about DPI metadata, I'm sure there are, but none of the ones I currently have installed seem to care.
 Including my web browser.

 <div style="display: flex; justify-content: center; gap: 20%;">